Stephen 'tWitch' Boss, 'Ellen' show's dancing DJ, dies at 40

 Boss posted dance videos on TikTok with his wife, who is also a professional dancer, with their children making guest appearances.

-Celebrities like Questlove and Kerry Washington posted on social media in moruning.
+Celebrities like Questlove, Kerry Washington and Carrie Ann Inaba posted on social media in mourning.

 “I have no words man.
 May his family find resolution in this dark time.
 May we all find peace of mind in our everyday lives.
 Everyday is a winding road and you just may never know who is on the edge,” Questlove posted on Instagram.